-However, we identified certain deficiencies in internal control over compliance, as described in the accompanying Schedule of Federal Award Findings and Questioned Costs as Finding 2022-001 that we consider to be a material weakness.
+However, we identified certain deficiencies in internal control over compliance that we consider to be material weaknesses and significant deficiencies.
+In the accompanying Schedule of Federal Award Findings and Questioned Costs, we consider the deficiencies described in Finding 2022-002 to be a material weakness and the deficiencies described in Finding 2022-001 to be a significant deficiency.